Counselling

 Our program seasonally offers free mental health-related workshops & community programming for youth.
 Follow @head_and_hands on instagram and check out our newsletter to stay up-to-date with when these may be happening.

-Meet Our Counselling Director!
+Meet Our Therapists!

 Kat

-Director of Counselling
+Director of Counselling Services

 In the event that we are unable to take on new youth participants, please refer to our mental health resource list for alternative services that may meet your needs.